21 Jun The Art of Communication in Contact Centers

 “The cost of a do-it-yourself transaction is measured in pennies, while the average cost of a live service interaction (phone, e-mail, or webchat) is more than $7 for a B2C company and more than $13 for a B2B company.”

 Still, automated systems only go so far.
-Customers routed through multiple menus because their issues are not listed become frustrated.
-A clear method for customers to exit the automated menu to reach an agent is necessary.
+Customers routed through multiple menus because their issues aren‘t listed need a clear method to exit the automated menu to reach an agent.

-Tracking abandoned calls, time spent in automated menus, and agent assisted contacts reveal when a human agent is needed and how menus can be updated to improve customer experience.
+Tracking abandoned calls, time spent in automated menus, and agent assisted contacts all reveal situations where a human agent is needed.
+This data helps update menus to improve customer experience.

 Cultural and Language Differences